mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 <p class="description">Easily filter your rows based on one or several criteria.</p>

-The filters can be modified through grid interface in several ways:
+The filters can be modified through the grid interface in several ways:

 - By opening the column menu and clicking the _Filter_ menu item.
 - By clicking the _Filters_ button in the grid toolbar (if enabled).